Compulsory Auto/Uninsured Motorists

 - Insurance Verification: Two types of verification systems exist to identify uninsured motorists.
 One type, which relies on databases, is in use in states where insurer verification laws mandate that all insurance companies in a state submit the entire list of their policyholders to an outside vendor or a state agency, which matches them to motor vehicle registrations.
 (See Background, Computer Databases and chart Automobile Financial Responsibility Limits and Enforcement by State.)
 One type of database system is a transactional database in which insurers identify new business, cancellations and nonrenewals.
 Some states have passed laws to create online verifications systems (OLVs) which provide real-time information on a motorist’s insurance status.
 (See Background, Online Verification Systems.)

 - Website Access: Access to insurance policies online could aid people who are evacuated or suffer a loss following a natural catastrophe, as well as allow policyholders to review their policies at any time using smartphones or tablets.
-Sixty-six percent of auto, homeowners and renters policyholders responding to a May 2014 poll conducted by the Insurance Information Institute said they would like to view all policies available to them on a single website.
+Seventy-nine percent of auto, homeowners and renters policyholders responding to a November 2015 poll conducted by the Insurance Information Institute said they would like to view all policies available to them on a single website.